 Slippage back below 98.37-.00 on likely UK Brexit success and better global growth prospects is not a surprise.
 That has opened the door to a retest of the 96.50-.00 range support missed back in October yet tested recently on the better global economic sentiment with next lower support in the low 95.00 area January 2019 14-month lows.
-Yet the recent better US data has left it pushing back up toward 98.37-.00 once again.
+Yet the recent better US data and the Wuhan virus flight to safety has left it pushing back up into and even somewhat above the 98.37-.00 area once again.